 Once I was in Alaska, I loved that I had my RV with me and all the things I needed for this adventure.
-We’ve flown to Europe and New Zealand with just a backpack on our backs and road tripped through them but it was hard traveling so lightly.
+We’ve flown to Europe and New Zealand with just a backpack on our backs and road-tripped through them but it was hard traveling so lightly.
 With this trip, I had my entire RV packed to the brim with necessities and non-necessities that made me feel prepared and I liked that sense of independence and security.

 2 | Overall it Cost Less

 From a financial standpoint, it saved me a good chunk of money by paying the gas to drive there and back instead of flying 7 people up and renting an RV.
-Here’s a break down of what our entire Alaska trip cost (coming soon) compared to if I had just flown up and rented an RV in Anchorage.

 3 | Canada is So RAD

-We were able to explore so many other incredible destinations in Canada on the way up and down that I would’ve been really disappointed to miss if we had just flown straight to Alaska.
+We were able to explore so many other incredible destinations in Canada on the way up and down that I would’ve been disappointed to miss if we had just flown straight to Alaska.

 4 | The Wildlife

 My kids will remember seeing 17 bears on May 17th for the rest of their lives.
 We didn’t see a single bear in Alaska.
-We saw plenty of eagles, sheep, caribou, moose, and fox, but no bears.
+We saw plenty of eagles, sheep, caribou, moose, and foxes, but no bears.
 Although we did see about 40 bears in Canada just on the side of the road.

 Now, if you have money to throw on some excursions in Alaska, I’m sure you can pay to see some incredible wildlife.
 But we travel on a budget and seeing this many bears for free was worth the cost of gas and long boring sections of open road.